 Flyers may be posted only on designated bulletin boards or other pre-approved areas.
-With prior approval of the Community Hall Director, handbills advertising events may be placed under room doors and student groups may go door-to-door to announce events.
+With prior approval of the Director of Residence Life at housing@louisburg.edu, handbills advertising events may be placed under room doors and student groups may go door-to-door to announce events.